OriginProtocol/origin/README.md

 ## Get involved

 We'd love to have you join us on this project.
-We're still in the super early stages, but join our [slack channel](http://slack.originprotocol.com) or [email us](mailto:founders@originprotocol.com) to get started.
+We're still in the super early stages, but join our [Discord channel](https://discord.gg/jyxpUSe) or [email us](mailto:founders@originprotocol.com) to get started.